MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Management/New-PSDrive.md

 ### None

-You can't pipeline input to this cmdlet.
+You can't pipe objects to this cmdlet

 ## OUTPUTS

 ### System.Management.Automation.PSDriveInfo

+This cmdlet returns a **PSDriveInfo** object representing the created drive.

 ## NOTES